HSP Screening Tool

 4. S (Sensitivity to Subtle Stimuli)

-- Sensitivity to subtle changes in the environment, such as sounds, smells, or air flow.
+- Sensitivity to subtle changes in the environment such as sound, smell, and air flow.

 - Strong appreciation for art, nature, and fine details.